-How to Launch a Successful Legal Practice
+How to Launch a Successful Legal Practice?

-by Business Development 24 August 2018
+by Mashum Mollah Business Development Published on: 24 August 2018 Last Updated on: 07 November 2024

 Just about every lawyer dreams of having their name on the door.
 For some, this happens when they become a senior partner at the prestigious firm where they have toiled for 20 or 30 years, for others it happens when they set up their own legal practice.